Resentment: What It Is and How to Get Through It

 Anger and resentment are often used interchangeably.
 Although they share a lot of similarities, they're two completely different emotions.
 And their causes are very different.

 Anger is like lighting a match.
-You can't decide not to be angry; it's an explosive feeling that arises as a self-defense mechanism.
+It's an explosive feeling that arises as a self-defense mechanism.
 In many situations, it’s an emotional reaction that's healthy and appropriate.

 Resentment involves more choice.
 Dwelling on the event that made you feel negative emotions can increase resentment.
 And unlike anger, resentment can stem from an event that happened to you long, long ago.